sagemath/sagewiki_to_gh-2022-10-10/AhmedFasih.md

  * <wstein> The vast majority of webapps have exactly the problem you point out.
  * <wstein> I would like gmail a lot more if it had a 100% offline open source version that used IMAP (or something) to synchronize with a server.
  * <wstein> Oh well.
- * <aldebrn> Would it have been easier (time-wise, maintenance-wise) to write an internet-aware stand-alone Notebook that interfaced with a local/remote Sage, and did all kinds of cool display/visualization/programming things than relying on IE/Firefox/Chrome/Safari?
+ * '''<aldebrn> Would it have been easier (time-wise, maintenance-wise) to write an internet-aware stand-alone Notebook that interfaced with a local/remote Sage, and did all kinds of cool display/visualization/programming things than relying on IE/Firefox/Chrome/Safari?
  * <aldebrn> Stand-alone as in, an executable app that you downloaded and connected to sagenb.org or localhost:8000
  * <wstein> aldebrn -- definitely not.
  * <wstein> It would have been vastly harder to write a standalone app.
  * <aldebrn> Ok I'll take your word for it
  * <wstein> I've put a grand total of just over 6 weeks fulltime work on the notebook, since it started.
- * <wstein> And I did most of the work.
+ * <wstein> And I did most of the work.'''
  * <wstein> Try developing that sophisticated of a GUI app that has a native look on OS X, Linux, and Windows, and interfaces with a network server in that
  * <wstein> amount of time.
 I think it is not possible.
  * <aldebrn> Incredible, and that's inclusive of all the great tab-completion, AJAX action, etc.?